 The Satan

 Although there are uncertainties surrounding the origin of this adversary and its supporters, it is evident that they actively engage within creation, exert influence over worldly powers, and stand in opposition to God’s good creation.
-Just as humans, created in God’s image, have rebelled and misused their power and authority to cause destruction, these spiritual beings have similarly rebelled, leveraging their power and authority to sow chaos and devastation.
+Just as humans created in God’s image have rebelled and misused their power and authority to cause destruction, these spiritual beings have similarly rebelled, leveraging their power and authority to sow chaos and devastation.

-Many Christian traditions today view “the satan” as a proper noun “Satan” and equate Satan with Lucifer.
+Many Christian traditions today view “the satan” as a proper noun, “Satan,” and equate Satan with Lucifer.

 The Power of Satan

-Christians have different perspectives on how much power and influence Satan and his demons have in the world and on people or whether they should be understood as real entities or simply the personification of spiritual forces opposed to God.
-In any case, Christian theology teaches that Jesus Christโ€™s death on the cross and resurrection to eternal life defeated Satan and all forces of evil, though the full effect of this victory has not yet been realized.
+Theologians share different perspectives on how much power and influence Satan and his demons have in the world and on people.
+Some question whether they should be understood as real entities or simply a personification of spiritual forces opposed to God.
+In any case, mainstream Christian theology teaches that Jesus Christโs death on the cross and resurrection to eternal life defeated Satan and all forces of evil once and for all.
+At the same time, the full effect of this victory won’t be realized until Christ’s return.

 Satan as Archetype

-Satanโ€™s rebellion against the divine order becomes an archetype of defiance against Godโ€™s will and creates a cosmic rift that introduces evil into Godโ€™s creation.
-The Bible claims in Genesis 1 that God created the world and everything in it โ€œvery goodโ€ and that he was pleased with all he had made.
-But then in Genesis 2, an adversary of God, personified as a serpent appears to already be part of this good creation and immediately attempts to undermine Godโ€™s loving rule.
+Satanโs rebellion against the divine order becomes an archetype of defiance against Godโs will and creates a cosmic rift that introduces evil into Godโs creation.
+In Genesis God calls His creation โvery goodโ and is pleased with all He has made.
+But then the serpent slithers into the picture and immediately attempts to undermine Godโs loving rule.

 The Fall of Humanity